Aviah/one-click-django-server/README.md

     from site_config import settings_password.py

-## Django project structure
+## The project structure

-The django project suggested here is built in specific way that already arrange for logs, static files etc.
+The django project suggested here is built in a specific way that already arrange for logs, static files etc.
 However, django is very flexible and everything could be easily changed.

 /home/django/